HEERA ALAYA

 [Laughs] I don’t switch off—my time is while choreographing.
 If I am on tour and get a day to explore historic sites and buildings, or if I am researching something, learning about museum collections, that is exciting.

 Sometimes, thoughts and visuals float in and quickly flutter out like butterflies.
-How do you throw your net on thoughts quickly enough and organise yourself?
+How do you cast your net over thoughts quickly and organise your ideas?

-I make a mental note and later a visual note in my notebook.
-My sketches are enough to trigger and remind me of what fascinated me at that moment—the specific thought about a movement or seeing a particular movement.
+I start by making a mental note and later a visual note in my notebook.
+My sketches are enough to trigger and remind me of what fascinated me at that moment—whether it’s a specific thought about a movement or seeing a particular motion.

-Also, I have been dream journaling for the last 30 years, which has helped me remember things.
+Also, I have been keeping a dream journal for the past 30 years, which has helped me remember things.
 I always keep a journal next to the bed.
 If I have a significant dream, I will write it down as fast as possible and then put it down.
 When I wake up, I read my notes, recalling the dream.
-At times, the subconscious is constantly solving problems.
-I will go to sleep and think: Ah, I don’t know what to do with this piece of choreography; this transition is not working, and at 3:30 am, I will have a dream about what it should look like, and I will sketch it out and write it down and go back to sleep.
+Sometimes, my subconscious is continuously working through problems.
+I might go to sleep pondering how to resolve an issue in my choreography—perhaps a transition that isn’t quite right.
+Then, around 3:30 am, I’ll dream of a solution, sketch it out, write it down, and return to sleep.
 I am a big believer in figuring out a way to recall those crucial thoughts, those essential downloads of information.

-Sometimes, a dancer will be moving around in the corner or joking around, and I will look over and think: “Oh, my gosh, that is the best gesture that I just saw.”
-And I will stop rehearsal and say: “Oh, we need to just look at this gesture and input it in the choreography,” which always makes the dancers laugh, ”Oh, Dana is always watching everything in the room.”
+Occasionally, while a dancer is moving in the corner or being playful, I find myself captivated by a particular gesture and think, “Oh, my gosh, that is the best gesture.”
+And I will pause rehearsal and say, “We need to just look at this gesture and input it in the choreography,” which always makes the dancers laugh, “Oh, Dana is always observing everything happening in the room.”

-Even when I walk down the street or at a social event, I am hardwired to see the movement constantly, and I think I have to stay very calm so it does not drive me a little crazy.
-When I go to social events, let’s say to a gallery opening, I always go home and sit quietly for at least an hour because it overloads me.
-So, I see movement in everything constantly.
+Even in everyday situations, whether I’m walking down the street or attending a social event, I am hardwired to notice movement, and I have to stay very calm so it doesn’t drive me a little crazy.
+When I go to social events, say, a gallery opening, I always go home and sit quietly for at least an hour because of the sensory overload.
+So, I constantly see movement in everything.

-Do you engage in specific rituals to stay organised?
+Do you have specific rituals to stay organised?

 I am a big believer in getting up very early.
-I treasure my time from 4:00 am to 7:00 as I can get in a good six hours of clear work (before getting interrupted by the dogs, the household waking up and the phone ringing).
-Early morning is when I write and research.
-For example, I am researching a potential new subject for a book right now, and I can go down the rabbit hole of exploration in my mind at that time.
+I treasure my time from 4:00 am to 7:00, as I can get in a good six hours of clear work—before getting interrupted by the dogs, the household waking up and the phone ringing.
+Early mornings are when I write and research.
+For example, I am currently researching a potential new subject for a book, and I can go down the rabbit hole of exploration in my mind.

 How do you keep your multiple projects on track?

-I used to, and still sometimes, keep projects in very specific piles on my desk.
-I love the tactile quality of paper (I am old school that way.), but at the same time, my wonderful assistant is amazing at Google folders, etc., which keeps me going.
-There are many ways things are organised, depending on the project.
+In the past, I would organise my projects into distinct piles on my desk—there’s something about the tactile nature of paper that I find appealing (I’m a bit old school that way).
+But at the same time, my excellent assistant is amazing at Google folders, etc., which helps me stay organised.
+The organisation method can vary depending on the specific project.

 From a business perspective, the one thing I do is that if I have a request for an email (or a call) that I can attend to immediately, I will do that so it doesn’t get put on a long list of things to do.
 I am the opposite of a procrastinator.

-I suggest every artist travel as much as possible while developing their aesthetic.
-You have to get out of the studio.
-It is not just about four walls—and one of the walls is just mirrors— because that view is just myopic, and you won’t understand the world.
+I encourage every artist to travel as much as possible while developing their aesthetic.
+It’s essential to step outside the studio; creativity is not just about four walls, especially when one of the walls is a mirror.
+This narrow viewpoint can limit your understanding of the world.

-Is there a particular place that has profoundly impacted you?
+Is there a specific location that has had a profound impact on you?

-Every place I have been has been impactful in different ways—for instance, my collaborations in Peru and dialogues in Pakistan and Afghanistan.
+Every place I have been has been impactful in different ways.
+For instance, my collaborations in Peru and dialogues in Pakistan and Afghanistan have been particularly transformative.

 What prompted you to write your memoir, Chino and the Dance of the Butterfly?

-The great quieting occurred due to the COVID-19 pandemic.
+The great quieting began with the COVID-19 pandemic.
 I was accustomed to getting up and running to meetings and going to the dance studios, and suddenly, everything shut down.
-During COVID, I was zooming our dance classes with the dancers, keeping them moving.
-While I was doing museum classes, my dogs ran through, kicking a plant, and there was air dust; it was feeling that the world was falling apart—
+During this time, I continued to lead our dance classes via Zoom, ensuring that the dancers remained active.
+While I was conducting museum classes, my dogs ran through, kicking a plant, and as dust lingered in the air, it felt as if the world was unravelling.

-And I remember one morning thinking: How did I get here?
+One morning, I found myself pondering: How did I get here?
 What is going on?
 How long is this [pandemic] going to last?
-And just for my sanity, I needed to explore the past—to understand, once we get out of this, what do I want to do out of my life?
+For my own sanity, I needed to explore the past—to understand what I want to do with my life.
 What has been driving me my whole life?

 I realised that with dance and non-profits, we are always in crisis management mode, always running.
-With a choreographer, I am planning what we are doing two years from now.
-So sometimes, I am not even consciously within the dance studio with the project I am working on.
-So out of all of that chaos, when that chaos stopped, I thought: Oh, my gosh, I need to take a deep dive into how my work was formed because this can help me when we get out of this pandemic, know how to live my life better.
+As a choreographer, I frequently plan initiatives two years in advance.
+Sometimes I am not even consciously in the dance studio, working on the project.
+When the chaos stopped, I thought: Oh, my gosh, I need to take a deep dive into how my work was formed, because this can help me live my life better when we get out of this pandemic.

-What did the process of excavating memories do for you?
+What impact did the process of excavating memories have on you?

-It was such a rich process.
+It was an incredibly enriching experience.
 It was shocking how many memories I had just stored away and hadn’t thought about for decades.
-Memories that were so important at one point in my life just disappeared.
-I felt like an archaeologist, just digging and digging and going through boxes of old photos, talking to my mom and brother on the phone, and reconnecting with old friends from Santa Fe.
+Memories that were so important at one point in my life had seemingly faded into obscurity.
+I felt like an archaeologist, continually digging through boxes of old photographs, engaging in conversations with my mom and brother, and reconnecting with old friends from Santa Fe.

-Few memoirs about hyphenated Asian American artists and the understanding of the individual journey exist (and we need more examples).
-It is also essential to know that there is a place within the arts communities of America for Asian Americans and for hyphenated identities in our contemporary world.
+There is a notable scarcity of memoirs that focus on hyphenated Asian American artists and explore their individual journeys.
+It is also essential to recognise that there is a place within American arts communities for Asian Americans and for those with hyphenated identities in our contemporary world.

 You mention writing parts of your book from a child’s point of view.